+Kim Noakes

-Kim Noakes Director of Counseling and Accessibility Services Assistant Dean of Students Mercy Hall Phone: (518) 861-2502 Email: knoakes@mariacollege.edu
+Director of Counseling and Accessibility Services (518) 861-2508 accessibilityservices@mariacollege.edu

 Accessibility Services promote the development of an inclusive and welcoming environment by ensuring that all eligible students with disabilities are given equal access to accommodations and resources.
-Recognizing that each individual has unique needs, the staff of Accessibilities Services promote academic success and ensure students' personal empowerment and professional advancement.
+Recognizing that each individual has unique needs, the staff of the Accessibilities Services office promote academic success and ensure students' personal empowerment and professional advancement.

 Higher education institutions adhere to different disability laws than high schools.
 At the college level, accommodations are only provided when the student has self-identified as having a functional impairment that substantially limits major life functioning.
 Students attending high school are protected by IDEA (Individuals with Disabilities Education Act), which allows schools to make curricular changes for students with disabilities.
 At the college level, all students with disabilities must be "otherwise qualified"; therefore, they are required to meet the academic and technical skills for their respective program.
-It is important that all students understand that Maria College will not modify exams or curriculum, and standards for grading are determined by the instructor.
+It is important that all students understand that Maria College will not modify exams or curriculum.
+The standards for grading are determined by the instructor.
 The Americans with Disabilities Act and Amendments governs the decisions pertaining to accommodations for disabilities at Maria College.